joaniedavis/Physics/README.md

 #### Pi4J
 Pi4J is a library needed to interface with the GPIO pins on the Pi.
 The library can be downloaded [here](http://pi4j.com/download.html) from the Pi4J project.
 The two packages required from the library are `pi4j-core` and `pi4j-extension`.

+### Additional Notes
+Notes taken during the development of the project that might be usefule can be found (here)[https://drive.google.com/drive/folders/0B4g6zwWStRKCMkFzdURDUV9rLXM?usp=sharing]